Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Abstract

 \emph{Main Results:} The checkerboard pattern consistently outperformed other raster patterns, yielding significantly higher accuracy and lower difficulty ratings across both tasks.
 The horizontal and vertical patterns introduced biases aligned with apparent motion artifacts, while the checkerboard minimized such effects.
 Random patterns resulted in the lowest performance, underscoring the importance of structured activation.
+Notably, checkerboard matched performance in the ``No Raster" condition, despite conforming to groupwise safety constraints.

-\emph{Significance:} These findings provide the first systematic evaluation of raster patterns, suggesting that the checkerboard configuration may enhance usability and perceptual clarity in retinal implants.
-While based on simulated environments, this study establishes a foundation for optimizing spatial and temporal electrode activation strategies in next-generation devices.
+\emph{Significance:} This is the first quantitative, task-based evaluation of raster patterns in SPV.
+Checkerboard-style scheduling enhances perceptual clarity without increasing computational load, offering a low-overhead, clinically relevant strategy for improving usability in next-generation retinal prostheses.

 {\it Keywords}: prosthetic vision, raster patterns, letter recognition, motion discrimination, virtual reality, eye tracking, retinal prostheses